 If you’re doing it internally or working with a CPA who isn’t familiar with SaaS, it can slow down the capital-raising process and create a lot of issues.
-The bread and butter of what a VC’s going to look at (or an angel or Lighter Capital) is the financial statements, so having a clear picture and knowing that the numbers are accurate helps us assess the company and determine its creditworthiness.
+The bread and butter of what a VC is going to look at (or an angel or Lighter Capital) is the financial statements, so having a clear picture and knowing that the numbers are accurate helps us assess the startup and determine its creditworthiness.

 Q: What are the FASB numbers Carter’s referring to?